Vappusima Recipe

 You can use whatever bottles you can get your hands on, but there is one important thing to keep in mind: the pressure inside the bottle will build up as CO2 is generated during fermentation.

 For plastic bottles, either leave the caps a little loose, or open the bottles up periodically to allow some of the CO2 to escape.
-If you don’t, they will eventually explode.
-In my opinion the best choice are these glass flip-top bottles, as they will not will suddenly burst open, and also leak very little CO2 making the end product more bubbly.
+If you don’t do this, they will eventually explode.
+In my opinion, the best choice are these glass flip-top bottles, as they will not will suddenly burst open, and also leak very little CO2, making the end product more bubbly.

-Many online brewing resources state that all of the equipment used must be meticulously scrubbed with purpose made sanitizers, or else the end product will inevitably be spoiled.
-Humans have been making fermented alchol for thousands of years, and I guarantee they did not have specialised cleaning products in ancient China.
-Simply wash your equipment (this includes your hands) with soap and hot water, and make sure to rinse them liberally afterwards, as you don’t want your end product to taste like soap.
+Many online resources state that unless you meticulously scrub all equipment and surfaces with purpose made sanitizers, the end product will inevitably be spoiled.
+Humans have been making fermented alchol for thousands of years, and I don’t think there were specialised cleaning products in ancient China.

 Step 2: Preparing the mead base